 This is truly a STEAM book — Science, Technology, Engineering, Art, and Math — because it takes a STEM topic and adds creativity in the form of poetry.
 The rollicking rhymes make this a great read-aloud.
 Taking the reader back to the Big Bang, children will absorb science without realizing it and there is a “Sciencey Stuff” acrostic poem at the end which summarizes the lesson. [poetry picture book, ages 3 and up]

 Sing a Song of Seasons: A Nature Poem for Each Day of the Year selected by Fiona Waters, illustrated by Frann Preston-Gannon

-There are 365 poems in this impressive anthology that celebrates the seasons.
-This would be fun to read daily with children, thus making poetry as pleasant habit that also introduces notable poets including Jack Prelutsky, Emily Dickinson, Langston Hughes, William Shakespeare, e. e.
+There are 365 poems in this impressive anthology that celebrate the seasons.
+This would be fun to read daily with children, thus making poetry a pleasant habit that also introduces notable poets including Jack Prelutsky, Emily Dickinson, Langston Hughes, William Shakespeare, e. e.
 Cummings, Robert Frost, and more!
 The illustrations give off a child-friendly Audubon vibe.
 This is a book to enjoy all year! [poetry anthology, ages 4 and up]

 My First Book of the Sea by Nicola Davies, illustrated by Emily Sutton

 Most of these poems are free-verse poems and they explore sea life.
 Author Nicola Davies is the perfect sea captain to lead this journey as she is trained as a zoologist and is also an award-winning author of books for children.
 It’s hard to decide which is her first love — poetry or nature — and that is what makes this collection of poems so appealing.
 Pack this book for your next beach vacation or just read it whenever you want for a quick figurative trip to the ocean! [poetry picture book, ages 3 and up]